hajidito/TonjooTest/README.md

 1. Clone or download first this repository with `git clone https://github.com/hajidito/TonjooTest.git`
 2. Open the project in your favorite text editor
 3. Open your terminal or cmd and type `npm install`
-4. Make sure your android device can access the IP domain from the backend and connect to the internet.
+4. Make sure your android device connect to the internet.
 5. And the last just type in your terminal or cmd `react-native run-android`, be sure if you connected with a android device on debugging mode or use the android emulator on debugging mode too.

 ## Screenshot from the app